sjg10/flask-google-mqtt-connector/README.md

 # Google Actions To Home MQTT Connector

 ## Description
 If you are running a home MQTT server (possibly with Tasmota devices, but this can be adapted), and having gone down the route of full stack 3rd party solutions (such as TP-Link, Alexa, or even the DIY HomeAssistant or NodeRed), you might want to connect Google Home and its voice capabilities to control your MQTT devices.
 Then this is what you need.
+It also includes an optinal MQTT server.

 ## Background and License
 Based off of authlib's example Oauth server example, and so inherits a BSD 3-clause license, is free for you to reuse and edit, but no guarantee is provided and any further work must hold the same license.
 (See LICENSE for full details).